 Most Porridge and Rice volunteers stay in the dormitories at Wildebeest Eco Camp while in Nairobi.
 It is clean, affordable, and comfortable.

 At the end of a long day of visiting schools and working on projects in the Nairobi slums, the rooms at Wildebeest Eco Camp are a truly welcome sight.

 Sharing a sleeping space means volunteers make many new friends from around the world in Kenya for a wide range of reasons.
 The charity has recruited several new volunteers this way!

 The washing facilities at Wildebeest Eco Camp are simple and clean with spacious showers and several toilets.
 Water is heated by solar panels; it is always hot enough, and a welcome end to a long and dusty day.

 The balcony deck at Wildebeest Eco Camp is where most of the volunteers' meals are taken, including breakfast, and one location where people socialise in between meals.

-The balcony deck has a relaxed and friendly atmosphere.
-This is a good place to meet other guests at Wildebeest Eco Camp and share a drink.
+The balcony deck has a relaxed and friendly atmosphere and is a good place to meet other guests at Wildebeest Eco Camp for a drink from the bar.

 Each morning, Porridge and Rice volunteers like Emma and Ken, meet on the deck to eat a tasty breakfast and plan the day ahead working with the partner schools in the Nairobi slums.

-Porridge and Rice volunteers Ken and Sharon, tuck into breakfast in anticipation of a busy day at the Porridge and Rice schools in the Nairobi slums.
+Porridge and Rice volunteers Ken and Sharon, relax after a filling breakfast in anticipation of a busy day at the Porridge and Rice schools in the Nairobi slums.

-The deck has two levels providing plenty of space for people to spread out or congregate to work or have a drink, however, the mood takes them.
+The main deck has two levels providing considerable space for people to spread out or congregate to work or have a drink, however, the mood takes them.

 The deck with the restaurant and bar overlooks the large pond planted with native water lilies and visited by wild birds like the yellow weaver, hamerkop, hadeda ibis, and humming bird.

 The grounds at Wildebeest Eco Camp are planted with beds of flowers and shrubs creating attractive gardens with nooks and crannies to relax, read, or just enjoy the surroundings.